United States heraldry: State heraldry

 Eighteen states have officially adopted a coat of arms.
 The former independent Republic of Texas and Kingdom of Hawaii each had a separate national coat of arms, which are no longer used.

 Puerto Rico has a coat of arms as well, originally granted by the Spanish Crown in 1512, which also influenced the design of that territory's seal.

 The flags of Maryland and the District of Columbia are heraldic banners of the historical coats of arms of specific individuals.

 Private heraldry

-There are several private organizations working to advance heraldic traditions in the United States such as the American College of Heraldry and Arms and Assume Arms.
-These organizations keep registers of arms and give advice on designing coats of arms.
+There are several private organizations working to advance heraldic traditions in the United States such as the American Heraldry Society and the American College of Heraldry.
+The American College of Heraldry registers of arms and give advice on designing coats of arms, while the American Heraldry Society promotes academic scholarship on American heraldry.

 For a fee, the English College of Arms will devise arms for persons of English or Welsh descent, as the Scottish Court of the Lord Lyon will for persons of Scottish descent.
 The Chief Herald of Ireland has granted arms to Americans of Irish descent.
 Some American recipients of foreign orders of knighthood in which arms are expected to be borne have received arms from the relevant foreign authorities.